GameServerManagers/LinuxGSM-Docs/FastDL.md

 #### 2) Share this content with an HTTP server

-If you're used to running websites and to Apache2, then that step is pretty straight forward : simply make a new virtual host pointing to /home/youruser/www
+If you're used to Apache2 and running websites , then that step is pretty straight forward :

+##### a) Make a new virtual host pointing to /home/youruser/www , using a domain or subdomain or userdir
+##### b) Go to step 3)

+Note : Apache2's mod "userdir" is a clever way if your server will run many game servers.
+Make it so that every "www" folder from every user has its website, which will be accessible with an address like http://yourwebsite.ltd/~username

+> **I'm no web admin !!
+HOWDOIDO ?!**

 ##### Example with a subdomain.

-Alternatively, you can use apache2's mod "usermod" which is a clever way if your server will run many game servers.

-**This works for Apache 2.4+ and when using a domain name, if you got a different configuration, please, refer to Apache documentation.**
+**This works for Apache 2.4+ and when using a domain name.
+If you've got a different configuration, please, refer to Apache2's documentation.
+Remember to use google wisely before crying on github.**

-If you don't own a domain, then you should really consider getting one, it starts for a few bucks a year.
+If you don't own a domain, then you should really consider getting one, it starts for a few bucks per year.

 Before anything, make sure your subdomain redirects to your game server and that Apache2 is correctly installed and started.
 First, create a virtual host in order to be able to host a website :